 - At first, it was just more bad content.
 BUT, the spam, low-quality content and user-hostile interface decisions drove away many of the best contributors (myself included, obviously).
 So now the fraction of “good content” is much worse, not only because the denominator grew out of control, but the numerator also shrank.

-So Quora has been overrun with spam and fake questions plus hate speech and bullying.
-I won’t yank my existing answers there (already often revised and polished over time), but I am polishing and revising the best ones, and will post them here.
-I have copied a couple dozen of my best answers to draft posts here, edited and posted the first couple, and done some light editing on most of the others (with more to come).
+But now Quora has been overrun with spam and fake questions plus hate speech and bullying.
+I won’t yank my existing answers (already often revised and polished over time), but I am polishing and further revising the best ones, and will post them here.
+I have already copied a couple dozen of my best answers to draft posts here, edited and posted the first couple, and done some light editing on most of the others (with more to come).
 I may set them to auto-post periodically.

 Leave a Reply